Wild turkey: Predators

-In addition to poults, hens and adult-sized fledglings (but not, as far as is known, adult male toms) are vulnerable to predation by great horned owls (Bubo virginianus), American goshawk (Accipiter atricapillus), domestic dogs (Canis familiaris), domestic cats (Felis catus), and red foxes (Vulpes vulpes).
+In addition to poults, hens and adult-sized fledglings (but not, as far as is known, adult male toms) are vulnerable to predation by great horned owls (Bubo virginianus), American goshawk (Astur atricapillus), domestic dogs (Canis familiaris), domestic cats (Felis catus), and red foxes (Vulpes vulpes).
 Predators of both adults and poults include coyotes (Canis latrans), gray wolves (Canis lupus), bobcats (Lynx rufus), cougars (Puma concolor), Canada lynx (Lynx canadensis), golden eagles (Aquila chrysaetos), and possibly American black bears (Ursus americanus), which also will eat the eggs if they find them.
 The American alligator (Alligator mississippiensis) is a predator to all turkeys of all ages in the Southeast and will eat them if they get too close to water.
 Humans are now the leading predator of adult turkeys.
 When approached by potential predators, turkeys and their poults usually run rather than fly away, though they may also fly short distances if pressed.
-Another alternative behaviour, common in Galliformes, is that when surprised with no time to flee, the poulets hide under the wings and body of the hen while she sits tight and still.
+Another alternative behaviour, common in Galliformes, is that when surprised with no time to flee, the poults hide under the wings and body of the hen while she sits tight and still.
 Presumably, the hen has vocal and behavioural signals that trigger the poults to instinctively run to the hen for cover.

 A hen caught in the open hides her young poults beneath her wings and body.

 Occasionally, if cornered, adult turkeys may try to fight off predators and large male toms can be especially aggressive in self-defense.
 When fighting off predators, turkeys may kick with their legs, using the spurs on their back of the legs as a weapon, bite with their beak, and ram with their relatively large bodies and may be able to deter predators up to the size of mid-sized mammals.
 Hens have been observed chasing off at least two species of hawks in flight when their poults are threatened.

 Wild turkeys are not usually aggressive towards humans, but can be frightened or provoked to behave with aggression.
 They are most likely to attack if startled, cornered, harassed, or if approached too closely.
 Attacks and potential injuries can usually be avoided by giving wild turkeys a respectful amount of space and keeping outdoor spaces clean and undisturbed.
 Also, turkeys that are habituated to seeing people, at places like parks or campgrounds, can be tame and will even feed from the hands of people.
 Male toms occasionally will attack parked cars and reflective surfaces, thinking they see another turkey and must defend their territory.